mwvgroup/Pitt-Google-Broker/docs/source/index.rst

 Pitt-Google Broker
 ==============================================

 The Pitt-Google Broker is a cloud-based alert distribution service designed to provide near real-time processing of data from large-scale astronomical surveys like the `Legacy Survey of Space and Time <https://www.lsst.org/>`_ (LSST).
-LSST will deliver on order a million real-time alerts each night providing information on astronomical targets within 60 seconds of observation.
+LSST will deliver on order 10 million real-time alerts each night providing information on astronomical targets within 60 seconds of observation.
 The Pitt-Google Broker is a scalable broker system being designed to maximize the availability and usefulness of the LSST alert data by combining cloud-based analysis opportunities with value-added data products.

 The Pitt-Google Broker runs on the `Google Cloud Platform <https://cloud.google.com/>`_ (GCP) and is currently focused on processing and serving alerts from the `Zwicky Transient Facility <https://www.ztf.caltech.edu/>`_ (ZTF), and extending broker capabilities using ZTF, the LSST Alert Simulator, and the DECam Alliance for Transients (DECAT) stream.